mis à jour

 - We appreciate discussions about philosophy, about local wildlife, and about self-sufficient living and sustainable civilisation.

-- We are completely ignorant about football, pop-stars, films, TV, fashion, and card games (and we have no desire to improve upon this ignorance).
+- We are completely ignorant about football, pop-stars, films, TV, fashion, and card games, and we have no particular desire to improve upon this ignorance.

-- We like music, but we don't generally want 'canned music' blaring in the cabin.
-However, if you want to play the guitar on passage, that's another matter entirely!
+- We like music, but we don't generally like to have 'canned music' blaring in the cabin.
+(However, if you want to play the guitar on passage, that's another matter entirely!)

 - When in harbour, we like to explore.
 In Patagonia this involves hiking up mountains, finding or making a path as we go.

 Most important of all, so far as any would-be companions are concerned, is the fact that we use the engine as little as possible.
 If it takes us all day to beat five miles up a channel, making 24 tacks, then that's what we'll do.
 And we'll do it even if it's freezing cold and pouring with rain - because, to us, there doesn't seem to be much choice in the matter.
 If we want the planet to remain inhabitable, we mustn't use the engine unless we have to.
-If this sounds tiresome to you, then please don't apply to join us!
+If this sounds tiresome to you - if you can't see yourself happily steering the boat while the rain pours down - then please don't apply to join us!

 Based on previous experience of inviting guests into our floating home, we tend to prioritise applications from people aged over 25 - which is to say, we prefer to sail with people who are mature enough to clear up after themselves and to keep the place tidy without having to be asked.
 Our home is not a hostel.

 The sailing life is unpredictable, largely because the weather is unpredictable.
 We might be becalmed for a week, or we might be storm-bound for a fortnight.
 Or we might break something important and have to spend time in tucked up in some remote 'caleta', mending it.
 As a result, a journey of this sort does not suit the type of traveller who has mapped out an exact itinerary.
-Specifically: expecting us to get from A to B in order for you to catch a plane is unrealistic!
+Specifically: expecting us to get from A to B in order for you to catch a plane or pursue some other goal is unrealistic.
 Deadlines put the captain under pressure and spoil the whole thing for everybody.

 • Langues